-The OECD Forum 2015 took place at the OECD Conference Centre in Paris on 2-3 June 2015, organised around the five cross-cutting themes of the OECD Week.
+The OECD Forum 2017 will take place at the OECD Conference Centre in Paris, France, on 6-7 June 2016.

 The central focus of the forum will be on Bridging Divides at a time when:

 are having a disruptive impact on our societies and economies.

 Divides have become apparent on a number of fronts.

 It will highlight the importance of continuing our focus on developing more integrated, and inclusive economies and societies.